Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

 Giuseppa Bentivegna is a lawyer who worked for the Alberta Utilities Commission and its predecessor for 19 years.
 Giuseppa has enjoyed an extensive career in administrative law, including stints in Yellowknife, Toronto, and Halifax before moving to Calgary.
 She has participated in many hearings during her career as counsel to tribunals.
-Giuseppa has also served as chair of the Ontario Review Board and as a justice of the peace.
+Giuseppa has also served as Chair of the Ontario Review Board and as a Justice of the Peace.
 She has held management positions within government and worked as a consultant.
 She started her career in private practice in Montreal.

 Gordon Bogstie